StephHjar/star-wars-trivia/README.md

 - [This page](https://stackoverflow.com/questions/5915096/get-a-random-item-from-a-javascript-array) on StackOverflow was used to understand how to select a random object from an array.
 - Code Insitutute's [Love Running Walkthrough](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/8775beaed6ed403d92318845af971b30/?child=first) was used for help in connecting event listeners to buttons.
 - [This code on Hubspot](https://blog.hubspot.com/website/scrolling-text-css) was used to add the scrolling text to the splash page.
-- [This code from Codepen](https://codepen.io/tteske/pen/KKwxOxp) was used to help detect whether a user is using a touchscreen device.

 ### Media